 “When we compare cycle outcomes for single versus double embryo transfers over this period, there is no difference in pregnancy rates”, Dr Smith said.

-He said that because of these positive statistics and the risks involved in a multiple pregnancy, WFC strongly recommended transferring embryos one at a time except for specific individual circumstances.
+He said that because of these positive statistics and the risks involved in multiple pregnancies, WFC strongly recommended transferring embryos one at a time except for specific individual circumstances.

 The study conducted by the Perinatal & Reproductive Epidemiology Research Unit of the University of NSW, analysed more than 50,000 births after assisted reproductive technology in Australia and New Zealand between 2004 and 2008.